Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

-\emph{Arbitrary-Style-Per-Model Fast Neural Method} (ASPM) aims at one-model-for-all, \ie, one single trainable model to transfer arbitrary artistic styles.
+The third category, ASPM-MOB-NST, aims at one-model-for-all, \ie, one single trainable model to transfer arbitrary artistic styles.
 There are also two types of ASPM, one built upon \emph{Non-parametric Texture Modelling with MRFs} and the other one built upon \emph{Parametric Texture Modelling with Summary Statistics}.

-\paragraph{1) Non-parametric ASPM with MRFs.} The first ASPM algorithm is proposed by Chen and Schmidt \cite{chen2016fast}.
+\textbf{1) Non-parametric ASPM with MRFs.} The first ASPM algorithm is proposed by Chen and Schmidt \cite{chen2016fast}.
 They first extract a set of activation patches from content and style feature activations computed in pre-trained VGG network.
 Then they match each content patch to the most similar style patch and swap them (called ``Style Swap'' in \cite{chen2016fast}).
-The stylised result can be produced by reconstructing the resulting activation map after ``Style Swap'', with either \emph{Slow Image Reconstruction based on Online Image Optimisation} or \emph{Fast Image Reconstruction based on Offline Model Optimisation}.
+The stylised result can be produced by reconstructing the resulting activation map after ``Style Swap'', with either IOB-IR or MOB-IR techniques.
+The algorithm of Chen and Schmidt is more flexible than the previous approaches due to its characteristic of one-model-for-all-style.
+But the stylised results of \cite{chen2016fast} are less appealing since the content patches are typically swapped with the style patches which are not representative of the desired style.
+As a result, the content is well preserved while the style is generally not well reflected.

-\paragraph{2) Parametric ASPM with Summary Statistics.} Considering \cite{dumoulin2016learned} in Section~\ref{sect:MSPM}, the simplest approach for arbitrary style transfer is to train a separate parameter prediction network $P$ to predict $\gamma^s$ and $\beta^s$ in Equation (\ref{eq:CIN}) with a number of training styles \cite{ghiasi2017exploring}.
+\textbf{2) Parametric ASPM with Summary Statistics.} Considering \cite{dumoulin2016learned} in Section~\ref{sect:MSPM}, the simplest approach for arbitrary style transfer is to train a separate parameter prediction network $P$ to predict $\gamma^s$ and $\beta^s$ in Equation (\ref{eq:CIN}) with a number of training styles \cite{ghiasi2017exploring}.
 Given a test style image $I_s$, CIN layers in the style transfer network take affine parameters $\gamma^s$ and $\beta^s$ from $P(I_s)$, and normalise the input content image to the desired style with a forward pass.

 Another similar approach based on \cite{dumoulin2016learned} is proposed by Huang and Belongie \cite{huang2017arbitrary}.
 Instead of training a parameter prediction network, Huang and Belongie propose to modify conditional instance normalisation (CIN) in Equation (\ref{eq:CIN}) to adaptive instance normalisation (AdaIN):